PuwasalaG/Hierarchical-Book-Chapter/README.md

 - *George* (and maybe *Rob*) to

  1. Add more examples of where forecast reconciliation has been applied in Intro.
 Currently only have tourism and retail.
 References needed too.
- 2. Verify whether forecast reconciliation has been applied to macro at all apart from the PhD thesis found by Puwasala.
+ 2. Verify whether forecast reconciliation has been applied to macro at all apart from the PhD thesis found by Puwasala. **I have seen a paper by Kourentzes presented in the ISF2017 on forecasting unemployment in Scandinavia.
+Have not seen much since about it.
+Searched but could not find it.
+So I guess yes this **
  3. Cite papers in 7.2 about the general result that OLS works poorly for bottom level series and BU works poorly for top level series